 Define principles and expectations of coordination prior to MT idea solicitation: The MTA(s) and Rolling Portfolio PA(s) should develop and share mutually agreed upon guidance to potential proposers regarding the types and potential implications of MTI/Rolling Portfolio coordination.

 Design MTI with cooperation in mind: All MTIs will be designed, and MTI RFPs/RFAs will include requirements, to work together with RAs, C&S implementation, and other mechanisms delivering EE in that market, seeking to maximize beneficial cooperation and minimize conflict.
-MTI Plans will include a discussion of RA coordination.
+MT Plans will include a discussion of RA coordination.

 Modifying the MTI: The MTA(s) will modify the MTI as appropriate to maximize customer and energy system benefits, maximize collaboration and synergistic benefits with RA/C&S programs, and minimize conflicts detrimental to CPUC’s EE policy objectives.
-For example, if a proposed MTI might stop an existing RA program before the MTI could be effective, the MT-PA should seek to ramp implementation of the MTI on a timeline that would enable the RA program to complete its work.
+For example, if a proposed MTI might stop an existing RA program before the MTI could be effective, the MTA(s) should seek to ramp implementation of the MTI on a timeline that would enable the RA program to complete its work.

 Early alignment during RA RFPs: Future RA RFPs will include incentives for 3PIs to collaborate in the development and implementation of MTIs, in coordination with MTA(s) and MTI proposer(s)/implementer(s).
 Any potential to adjust RA/C&S programs in conjunction with MTI implementation should avoid increasing uncertainty for the 3PI, which would increase financing burden and cost and, as a result, increase customer cost.